 The most rewarding part for the mentors was seeing the mentees, the ones whom are typically the shyest, come out of their shells and work the runway.

 “One of the girls is really shy.
 When we did the runway walk, though, she was really a natural model.
 Her face just lit up when she was walking down the runway and strutting it and posing.
 Everyone in the room was shocked, including Dr. Troutman, because we’d never seen her in that element.
-We really brought her confidence out and I was like like ‘Yes, we’re doing what we’re supposed to do,’” said Jade Williams, one of the mentors, happily.
+We really brought her confidence out and I was like like ‘Yes, we’re doing what we’re supposed to do,’” said DOC mentor Jade Williams.

-After talking to the mentors and Dr. Troutman about the fashion show and DOC, I can safely say each and every one of these women are incredibly dedicated to and passionate about what they’re doing with these young girls.
+After talking to the mentors and Dr. Troutman about the fashion show and DOC, I can safely say each and every one woman is incredibly passionate and dedicated to helping these young girls become confident young women.
 They want these young girls to feel empowered and good in their own skin, even if it’s a little different than the norm.
 As Williams said:

 “One of the things DOC does overall is that you don’t have to fit into the place society wants you to be.
 You can be whatever you want to be.”

+If you’re interested in becoming a mentor like these dedicated women, email mentorsdoc@gmail.com with your inquiry.
 For more information on DOC, make sure to visit its website.
-If you’re interested in becoming a mentor, email mentorsdoc@gmail.com with your inquiry.